indygreg/PyOxidizer/docs/technotes.rst

 The ``venv`` module is also not present in the distribution.
 So there's no way to create virtualenvs using the distribution itself.

+The Python C development headers are not part of the distribution, so even if you install packaging tools, you can't build C extensions.